September 6, 2016

 Nebraska.
 These two places are the Headworks OHV Park near Genoa and the

 Nebraska National Forest near Halsey.
-With the end of NOHVA and upon
+Even though the Headworks

-Headworks OHV Park near Genoa and the U.S. Forest Service who manage the
+OHV Park is closed due to the dissolution of NOHVA, the U.S. Forest Service who manage the

 land for the trails near Halsey want riders to continue to be involved